A policy gradient approach for optimization of smooth risk measures: Applications

 We simplify \eqref{eq:hat_rho_G} in terms of order statistics as follows:

 where $R^\theta_{(i)}$ is the $i^{th}$ smallest order statistic of the samples $\{R^\theta_1,\cdots R^\theta_m\}$.
-The reader is referred to Lemma \ref{lm:hat_rho_G} in Appendix \ref{sec:est} for a proof.
+The reader is referred to Lemma~13 in Appendix~B for the proof.
 If we choose the distortion function as the identity function, then the estimator in \eqref{eq:hat_rho_G1} is merely the sample mean.

-The DRM estimator in \eqref{eq:hat_rho_G} is biased since $\E[g(1-G^m_{R^{\theta}}(\cdot))]\neq g(1-F_{R^{\theta}}(\cdot))$.
-However, we can control the bias by increasing the number of episodes $m$, as the mean squared error of this estimator is $O(1/m)$.
-The reader is referred to Lemma \ref{lm:est_error_G} in Appendix \ref{sec:conv_onp} for a proof.